 - Venture inland to Istria’s medieval hilltop towns, such as Motovun.
 The Venetian-fortified town commands spectacular views of the Mirna River Valley.
 Wander ancient ramparts, snoop in galleries and enjoy a drink in the main square.
 Ancient Pazin, arty Grožnjan and Hum, said to be the smallest town in the world, are also lovely.

 - Despite having less islands than neighbouring regions, Istria is a magnet for sailors, so hop aboard and explore the islands.
-Whilst private charters are an option along the coast, Veliki Brijuni, the Brijuni National Park’s largest island, is an easy and affordable day trip.
+Whilst a private jet charter is an option along the coast to visit every island, Veliki Brijuni, the Brijuni National Park’s largest island, is an easy and affordable day trip.
 Just a 15-minute crossing from Fažana, it boasts golf courses, restaurants, a safari park and even real dinosaur footprints!
 Alternatively, catch a boat from Rovinj to Red Island and find an empty beach.